Sewing collars & leashes with an LK-1900BN bartacking machine

 Winding bobbins with this machine is harder than others.
 The official(?) way is to wind the thread over/under a few times, and that will create enough friction to start.
 That didn't work for me most of the time.
 What works better is to drill a 3/32 (0.0938) hole in one side of the bobbin, near the center hole:

 Smooth any burrs.
 You don't want the edge of the hole to snag the thread as it pulls off while sewing.
 (But, you don't want to roughen the inner surface of the bobbin trying to to remove any burrs.
 The inner surface should remain satin smooth.
 It's a little hard to do.
 You need something with hard, square edge you can get into the hole from the outside hole, and scrape that around the hole's inner edge.
+(Note: pictured is an aftermarket bobbin from eBay.
+It seems to work ok.
+If you have any problems with aftermarket parts, you should switch to the official part to rule that out.).

 To wind a bobbin: push the thread through the hole, and slip the bobbin on the post (with the hole facing down).
 Then wind the thread around the bobbin a dozen times (clockwise looking down at it).
 Do that while holding the end of the thread (coming out the drilled hole.
 The bobbin pressed down on the winder's base will hold it a little, but you should hold the end of the thread with one hand while winding those first dozen times.).
-Then snip the excess thread as close to the bobbin egde as possible.
+Then snip the excess thread as close to the bobbin edge as possible.
 (Even a little excess can interfere with the winding.).

 After winding, you must snip the rest of the excess coming out of the hole.
 If you don't do that, any excess will cause the bobbin to pop out of the bobbin case while sewing.
 (It sounds really bad, like the machine is destroying itself.).

 Another problem I had: it seems sensitive to the thread tension when winding.
 Often, the thread retracted into the bobbin case.
 It seems to be sensitive to being wound too tight (or loose).
-But, the engineer manual (pg 68) talks about adjusting the "idling prevention spring" (a flat spring inside the bobbin that stops the bobbin from "racing.").
+But, the engineer's manual (pg 68) talks about adjusting the "idling prevention spring" (a flat spring inside the bobbin that stops the bobbin from "racing.").
 I adjusted mine to be stronger.
 That may have helped.

 I also increased both the thread & bobbin tension around the time this got better.
 When I started using the machine, it was easier to rip stitches (after a mistake, salvaging the materials) if the thread tension was loose.
 When I didn't need to rip stitches as often, I increased that tension.
 Maybe it was too low and that contributed to the problem.